 Course Component Weight

-Homework Assignments 10 %
+Homework Assignments 20 %

-Laboratory 15 %

-Midterm Test 25 %
+Midterm Test 30 %

 Final Examination 50 %

-To obtain a passing grade in the course, a mark of 50% or more must be achieved on the final examination as well as on the laboratory.
-A final examination or laboratory mark < 50% will result in a final course grade of 48% or less.
+To obtain a passing grade in the course, a mark of 50% or more must be achieved on the final examination.
+A final examination < 50% will result in a final course grade of 48% or less.

 Homework Assignments: The objective of the assignments is to reinforce the covered material and enable the students to use what they learn.
-There will be four assignments.
-Each student must independently work on the assignments and prepare/submit the results.
+Each student must independently work on the assignments and prepare/submit their own results.
 In other words, the students are not allowed to share solutions.